RightsandWrongsgit/ARMTEC/theme/bootstrap.md

 ## Install Bootstrap Barrio

-[Bootstrap Barrio installation](https://www.drupal.org/project/bootstrap_barrio) has enough features and options plus frequent updates you are best off following the modules' specific instructions on the Drupal.org site.
+[Bootstrap Barrio installation](https://www.drupal.org/project/bootstrap_barrio) has enough features and options plus frequent updates you are best off folling the modules' specific instructions on the Drupal.org site.
+Once you have that in place you will want to create your custom [subtheme](subtheming.md) to run under it and a [super simple overview of installing a Bootstrap Barrio subtheme via a script makes is easy.](https://www.youtube.com/watch?v=6paPMGxPu4g)

 ## Extras/modules